alk-neq-me/movie-recommender-system-python/README.md

 Contributions to this movie recommender system are welcome.
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

-## License

-[Indicate the license under which you're releasing the code, e.g., MIT License, Apache License 2.0, etc.]

-[Include any additional sections, such as Acknowledgments, References, etc., if necessary.]